 St. Albans is a somewhat small city located in the state of West Virginia.
-With a population of 10,265 people and eight constituent neighborhoods, St. Albans is the 12th largest community in West Virginia.
+With a population of 10,635 people and seven constituent neighborhoods, St. Albans is the 12th largest community in West Virginia.

-The per capita income in St. Albans in 2010 was $28,056, which is wealthy relative to West Virginia, and upper middle income relative to the rest of the US.
-This equates to an annual income of $112,224 for a family of four.
+The per capita income in St. Albans in 2018 was $29,064, which is upper middle income relative to West Virginia, and middle income relative to the rest of the US.
+This equates to an annual income of $116,256 for a family of four.
 However, St. Albans contains both very wealthy and poor people as well.

 The people who call St. Albans home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Albans residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in St. Albans include Irish, English, German, Scots-Irish, and Italian.
+Important ancestries of people in St. Albans include Irish, German, English, Italian, and Scots-Irish.